asikist/word.tagging/README.md

 # word.tagging
 A word tagging project created during my master thesis.
+In this project various machine learning are being tested and compared in order to check their accuracy when performing part of speech tagging on greek words
+.
+Nevertheless the code was developed in such a way, that it allows 1-of-a-K classification of words regardless of language.
+This means that you can use this software for other tasks of this type, such as Named Entity Recognition.

 ## Prerequisites
 	1. Unix or Windows Computer and admin rights to it